AI safety: Systemic safety and sociotechnical factors

 It is common for AI risks (and technological risks more generally) to be categorized as misuse or accidents.
 Some scholars have suggested that this framework falls short.
 For example, the Cuban Missile Crisis was not clearly an accident or a misuse of technology.
 Policy analysts Zwetsloot and Dafoe wrote, "The misuse and accident perspectives tend to focus only on the last step in a causal chain leading up to a harm: that is, the person who misused the technology, or the system that behaved in unintended ways...
 Often, though, the relevant causal chain is much longer."
 Risks often arise from 'structural' or 'systemic' factors such as competitive pressures, diffusion of harms, fast-paced development, high levels of uncertainty, and inadequate safety culture.
 In the broader context of safety engineering, structural factors like 'organizational safety culture' play a central role in the popular STAMP risk analysis framework.

 Inspired by the structural perspective, some researchers have emphasized the importance of using machine learning to improve sociotechnical safety factors, for example, using ML for cyber defense, improving institutional decision-making, and facilitating cooperation.
 Others have emphasized the importance of involving both AI practitioners and domain experts in the design process to address structural vulnerabilities.

 Cyber defense

 Some scholars are concerned that AI will exacerbate the already imbalanced game between cyber attackers and cyber defenders.
 This would increase 'first strike' incentives and could lead to more aggressive and destabilizing attacks.
 In order to mitigate this risk, some have advocated for an increased emphasis on cyber defense.
 In addition, software security is essential for preventing powerful AI models from being stolen and misused.
 Recent studies have shown that AI can significantly enhance both technical and managerial cybersecurity tasks by automating routine tasks and improving overall efficiency.

+AI safety research has also examined defensive techniques for protecting machine learning systems from data poisoning attacks during training.
+In particular, label-flipping attacks can degrade model performance while remaining difficult to detect using conventional data validation methods.
+To address this risk, recent work has proposed model-agnostic detection pipelines that monitor learning behaviour and combine multiple detectors to identify suspicious training samples.
+Such approaches aim to strengthen cyber defense by improving the resilience and trustworthiness of AI systems operating in adversarial settings.